FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

 *   **Acceptance Criteria:**
     *   A user can create a "Party" and become its "Party Leader."
     *   The Party Leader can invite other students to their party.
 *   Party members gain access to a shared resource space ("Party Stash") where they can share items from their personal Arsenal.

+### Epic: Meetings & Summaries
+*Focus: Plan and run study meetings with recording, AI-generated summaries, and actionable follow-ups.*
+*FR coverage: FR32–FR34.*
+*Phase note: Phase 2 — Social & Extension MVP.*

 #### **Story: Meeting Scheduling & Organization**
 **As a** Party Leader, **I want** to schedule and organize study meetings within my party, **so that** we can coordinate collaborative learning sessions effectively.